ART OR ARTIFICE II

 that their upset reveals a major short supply of empathy.
 What

 they are asking of the viewer is that he learn an entirely new

-visual language, like asking a lover of hip-hop to learn the
+visual language, not unlike asking a lover of hip-hop to learn

-we don’t get it, I propose it’s because abstract
+we don’t get it, I propose it is because abstract art

-art has failed to articulate its founding principles, to make
+has failed to articulate its founding principles, to make explicit

-explicit an epistemology that would ground and legitimize it,
+an epistemology that would ground and legitimize it, and set

-and set in motion the rationale for its genrification.
-Consequent
+in motion the rationale for its genrification.
+Consequent to

 have unwittingly contradicted the very essence of the genre,

 which is to deconstruct the visual world through a brave new